RyanMcG/Bits-Books/README.md

 Setting up the database is a 4 step process.
 To start off you need to have the necessary permissions to create a database.
-Any value enclosed by angle brackets (e.g. <variable>) is a variable and should bre replaced by the appropriate value.
+Any value enclosed by angle brackets (e.g. <variable>) is a variable and should be replaced by the appropriate value.

-If you are installing this on your own system and your mysql super user is root then you can use the following values:
+If you are installing this on your own system and your MySQL super user is root then you can use the following values:

     <super user> = root